Nissan Qashqai Review< Back to blog

 Weighing in at just under 1.5 tonnes, this is a lightweight SUV, especially considering that it’s nearly 4.5-metres long.
 However, the Japanese manufacturer developed the vehicle with a heavier steering input which offers greater control to the driver at higher speeds and when cornering.

-For the latest auto news and car reviews, check out our blog.
+For the latest auto news and car reviews, check out the Moneyshake blog.